Harishankarreddy01/AgenticAI-Obsidian/AI/RAG.md

 This is better than just guessing from the internet, because the information is specific and accurate for your business.

-When should you use RAG?
+When should you use RAG (Retrieval-Augmented Generation)?

 RAG is an AI technique that retrieves information from an external knowledge base to ground LLM on accurate, up-to-date information.